Song Ong Siang: Background

 Song played an active role in community service, and deeply concerned with the welfare of the Straits Chinese and female education.
 As he was effectively bilingual in Malay and English, he produced the first Romanized Malay-language newspaper, Bintang Timor in 1894.
 The paper only ran for less than a year due to lack of support.
 Three years later, Song and Dr Lim Boon Keng began the Straits Chinese Magazine, an English language newspaper which enjoyed popular support by the community for 11 years.
 They were later joined by Dr Wu Lien-teh as a fellow editor.

 He also founded the Singapore Chinese Girls' School together with Lim and other prominent Straits Chinese gentlemen, in July 1899 on Hill Street.
 The school taught Romanised Malay, Chinese, Arithmetic, Geography, Music and Sewing to equip young girls for their future roles as wives and mothers.

-Song continued to contribute to the society by founding the Chinese Philomathic Society, and Straits Chinese British Association, and the Hullett Memorial Library in his alma mater The Raffles Institution together with Lim in 1923.
+Song continued to contribute to the society by founding the Chinese Philomathic Society, and Straits Chinese British Association, and the Hullett Memorial Library in his alma mater Raffles Institution together with Lim in 1923.
 He also became the first Chinese Captain in the Chinese Volunteer Corps in Singapore.
 His notable work to the society earned him a place as a Nominated Member of the Singapore's Legislative Council in 1919 and again serving as Member from 1924-1927.
-For his outstanding work in the Colony, Song was conferred the O.B.E. in 1927, and the K.B.E. in 1936 by King George V.
+For his outstanding work in the Colony, Song was conferred the O.B.E. in 1928, and later was knighted K.B.E. in 1936 by King George V.

 Above all the contributions made, it was his monumental work on writing and publishing the 600-page book, One Hundred Years' History of the Chinese in Singapore in 1923 that earned him a significant recognition in the annals of Singapore history.
 It remains an invaluable work of reference on Singapore history today.